block-ops/directscale-sdk-php/README.md

 ## PHP Framework for DirectScale
 To create a connection, the current method is by creating a `define()` in your application which contains your API key.

+This connection method will be updated as the framework matures, but for now it requires a `define()`.
+It's worth noting that setting `$env` to `'dev'` when creating the connection will set the connection to developer mode.
+In order to accommodate developer mode, you need to have a developer constant labelled `DIRECTSCALE_DEVAPIKEY`.
+Also a note, the [Nubersoft Framework](https://github.com/rasclatt/nubersoft) is required for this framework.

 Here is an example of fetching user data:

 ```php
 <?php